HackSoftware/Django-Styleguide/README.md

 1. You can reimplement DRF's default exception handler, instead of reusing it (copy-paste it & adjust to your needs).

 **The general idea is - figure out what kind of error handling you need and then implement it accordingly.**

+### More ideas

+As you can see, we can mold exception handling to our needs.

+You can start handling more stuff - for example - translating `django.core.exceptions.ObjectDoesNotExist` to `rest_framework.exceptions.NotFound`.

+You can even handle all exceptions, but then, you should be sure those exceptions are being logged properly, otherwise you might silence something that's important.

 ## Testing